bbbkbc/Python_in_Finance/README.md

 and store them into exact directory in csv form.</p>
 <p>data_analysis_reggresion - The goal of this project was to find a suitable regression model for data prediction. </p>
 <p>feature_generation - This project is an attempt to create useful features based on market data which allow me to generate good predictors </p>
+<p>stock_predictions - Small program, which is usign svr and lr, to create an predictions for future stock prices</p>